 I chose Virginia Wesleyan because of the amount of opportunities the school gives you.
 Because of its small size, you receive personal attention from teachers and tutors and you can easily become involved in sports, Greek life, Wesleyan Activities Council (WAC), Rec X, and volunteering.
 Being at a small school allows me to make connections with professors, staff, and students that I may not have been able to at a larger college.
 I love how personal the school is and how I am never left to fend for myself.

-What campus activities are you involved in or do you plan on being involved in?
+What campus activities are you involved in?

 I volunteered this year at VWC’s annual on-campus Winter Homeless Shelter.
 That was a great experience and I'm currently working towards becoming a shelter manager for next year.
 I am also planning to rush for a sorority next year.

 What is your favorite class?

 I really enjoyed the course “Politics and Literature” that I took in my first semester.
 Dr. Westfall is an amazing professor.
 The course allowed me to become a more open-minded thinker and to better understand different political philosophies.
 It was a tough course with a heavy workload, but well worth the time and effort.

 What advice would you give to students deciding which college to attend?